 Each revenue source must be approved by the stakeholder group to which it applies.
-The Committee recommends that all three revenue streams sunset after twenty-five-years.
-The revenues produced by the CFD and the special real property tax would each generate \$10 million over the twenty-five-year term.
+The committee recommends that all three revenue streams sunset after twenty-five-years.
+The revenues produced by the CFD and the special real property assessment would each generate \$10 million over the twenty-five-year term.
 The CBID assessments would generate \$5 million over a similar term.
 These funds should be adequate to eliminate or substantially reduce the number of undeveloped parcels and to maintain transferred parcels through the end of the term.

-The Committee considered but rejected several other proposed core revenue sources.
-The principal revenue sources rejected by the Committee are discussed in Appendix I. In addition, this report discusses and recommends several secondary methods to acquire or otherwise retire parcels that do not involve spending core source revenues.
+The committee considered but rejected several other proposed core revenue sources.
+The principal sources rejected by the committee are discussed in Appendix +I. In addition, this report discusses and recommends several secondary methods to acquire or otherwise retire parcels that do not involve spending core source revenues.
+For convenience, Appendices 2 and 3 contain, respectively, a list of acronyms and definition of terms used in this report.

-This report lays out an aggressive but feasible buildout reduction program that eliminates or substantially reduces the number of undeveloped parcels above and beyond the 4,650-target on residential water connections.
+This report lays out an aggressive but feasible buildout reduction program that eliminates or substantially reduces the number of undeveloped parcels above and beyond the 4,650 cap on residential water connections.
 Adopting the program, gaining public approval and following through will require discipline and some economic sacrifice.
-However, implementing the BRP will assure that the goal of 4,650 residential water connections will be maintained and Cambria's beauty and charm preserved forever.
+However, implementing the BRP will assure that the 4,650 cap on residential water connections will be maintained and Cambria's beauty and charm preserved forever.